 The Group has an Employee Welfare GPP which Group companies are expected to subscribe to (see page 28).
 In addition, the Company has a Dignity at Work and Equal Opportunities policy.
-The Board of Directors is responsible for the effective operation of this policy and for ensuring compliance with discrimination law.
+The Board of Directors has overall responsibility for the effective operation of this policy and for ensuring compliance with discrimination law.
+Day-to-day operational responsibility for this policy, including regular review of this policy, has been delegated to the UK HR Manager.

-The key principle of our Dignity at Work and Equal Opportunities policy is that there should be equal opportunities for employees to reach their potential and we achieve this by empowering people to excel in their careers regardless of race, gender, ethnicity, cognitive or personal strengths, sexual orientation or socio-economic background.
-Our objective is that all staff are respected, valued and included.
+The key principle of the Dignity at Work and Equal Opportunities policy is that there should be equal opportunities for employees to reach their potential and this is achieved by empowering people to excel in their careers regardless of race, gender, ethnicity, cognitive or personal strengths, sexual orientation or socio-economic background.
+Our objective is that all staff should feel respected, valued and included.

-The above objectives apply equally to the Board and to its Nomination, Audit and Remuneration committees, as well as the Group as a whole.
+The above objectives apply to the Group as a whole but equally to the Board and to its Nomination, Audit and Remuneration committees.
 Such diversity and inclusion objectives for senior appointments are achieved through the engagement of specialist external executive recruitment firms.
-The most recent example was in respect of the appointment of Rachel English, as a non-executive Director.
+The most recent example was the appointment of Rachel English, as a non-executive Director.